MADE-Apps/legerity/docs/WritingTests.md

 # Writing tests

-As with the aim of the control wrappers, writing tests should be super easy to get started with.
+Writing UI tests should be simple and easy to get going.

-Legerity exposes an AppManager which is a lightweight wrapper for the application driver that allows you to simply start your applications using a configuration object.
+Legerity exposes an `AppManager` which is a lightweight wrapper for the application driver that allows you to simply start your applications using a configuration object.

 ## Creating a base test class

-Using your testing framework of choice, getting your application started in the appropriate Selenimum or Appium driver is as simple as calling `AppManager.StartApp()` passing through a `AppManagerOptions` configuration object.
+Using your testing framework of choice, getting your application started in the appropriate Selenium or Appium driver is as simple as calling `AppManager.StartApp()` passing through a `AppManagerOptions` configuration object.

 Depending on your configuration object, the specific application will launch.

-Currently the `AppManager` configuration supports the following app drivers.
+Currently, the `AppManager` configuration supports the following app drivers.

 - [WindowsDriver](https://github.com/microsoft/WinAppDriver)
   - [WindowsAppManagerOptions](../src/Legerity/Windows/WindowsAppManagerOptions.cs)